PDF Studio has a variety of methods that can be used to navigate PDF documents.

 The page thumbnails can be found on the left side of the PDF Studio window.
 If not displayed the pane can be opened using the Pages button on the left side of the screen, or from the View menu.

 The page thumbnails show miniature versions of all the pages in the documents.
-Click a thumbnail to go directly to that page.

 The bookmarks pane is located on the left of the PDF Studio window.
 If not displayed the pane can be opened using the Bookmarks button on the left side of the screen, or from the View menu.